Lake Travis ISD Wellness Watch

 Notice at the center of the WSCC model is a child.
 We believe every child should be safe, healthy, challenged, supported, and engaged.
 This is achieved through the supportive structures of family, school, and community surrounding the child.

-Lake Travis ISD's School Health Advisory Committee (SHAC) decided to create a quarterly newsletter to share information that will help families and the community support student health in the areas of nutrition, physical activity, social and emotional wellness, and health education.
+This spring, Lake Travis ISD's School Health Advisory Committee (SHAC) decided to create a quarterly newsletter to share information that will help families and the community support student health in the areas of nutrition, physical activity, social and emotional wellness, and health education.
 We will focus on these areas to support and encourage families to implement simple habits that are important for healthy development.